Lone Journey

-Lone Journey: The Life of Roger Williams is a biography of Roger Williams, champion of religious freedom and founder of Providence Plantation, written for children by Jeanette Eaton.
-First published in 1944, it was illustrated with full-page woodcuts by Woodi Ishmael.
-The book was a Newbery Honor recipient in 1945.
+Lone Journey: The Life of Roger Williams is a fictionalized children's biography of Roger Williams, champion of religious freedom and founder of Providence Plantation, written by Jeanette Eaton and illustrated by Woodi Ishmael, a woodcut artist.
+The book earned a Newbery Honor in 1944 after coming in fifth in voting.
+The New England Quarterly recommended the book in their December 1944 review.